Our specialties

 Radiological anatomy is a cornerstone of clinical radiology for several reasons:

-• a sufficient understanding of the radiological anatomy is a prerequisite to performing any radiological study
+• a sufficient understanding of the radiological anatomy is a prerequisite to performing any radiological study.

-• radiologists need to be able to competently and accurately articulate the anatomical site of any abnormality to clinical colleagues
+• radiologists need to be able to competently and accurately articulate the anatomical site of any abnormality to clinical colleagues.

-typically “name the arrowed structure” with space provided for a free text answer.
-The reason behind this format is very simple; recognising a radiological anatomical structure and unprompted recall of its precise name is an absolutely key aspect of the everyday work of clinical radiologists.
-Furthermore, doing so in a timely manner without routine recourse to reference material reflects real-life clinical practice.
+The exam consists of 100 questions; the majority of these are relatively simple with an arrow indicating a specific anatomical structure as shown by a specific modality.
+The question asked is typically “name the arrowed structure” with space provided for a free text answer.
+The exam therefore assesses candidates’ recognition of radiological anatomical structures and unprompted recall of their precise names, which is a key aspect of the everyday work of clinical radiologists.
+Furthermore, doing so in a timely manner, without routine recourse to reference material, reflects real-life clinical practice.

 Our exams